Polyethylene oxide-poloxamer 407 in situ forming gels: a dual-drug delivery system for periodontal application

 Abstract

-Periodontitis is a complex disorder characterized by infection and inflammation that requires prolonged localized antibacterial and anti-inflammatory treatment.
+Periodontitis is an infectious and inflammatory disease that requires prolonged localized antibacterial and anti-inflammatory treatment.
 In situ forming gel (ISFG) drug delivery systems offer a promising approach for localized periodontal drug delivery.
-Poloxamer 407 (P407) is a well-reported thermosensitive polymer for ISFG systems; however, enhancement of the gel strength to withstand in vivo stress is challenging.
-Herein, we utilized polyethylene oxide (PEO) to increase the mechanical strength of poloxamer 407 (P407)-based in situ gels, particularly for periodontal delivery of antibacterial and antioxidant/anti-inflammatory drugs.
-Two formulations were developed: one containing the hydrophilic drug metronidazole (MTD) and the other with curcumin-loaded zein nanoparticles (CZ).
-The prepared systems were assessed for syringeability, gel hardness, adhesiveness, mucoadhesiveness, and drug release.
-Furthermore, cytocompatibility with human dermal fibroblasts, antibacterial efficacy, and anti-inflammatory activities were also evaluated to establish their role in periodontitis.
-The addition of PEO significantly enhanced gel hardness and adhesiveness, and the syringeability force (but within an acceptable limit of 40 N); however, PEO did not affect the release of MTD.
-PEO did not compromise the cytocompatibility or antibacterial properties of the formulations.
-CZ-loaded gels also exhibited antioxidant and antiinflammatory activities.
-The P407 system with curcumin nanoparticles showed aggregation during storage, whereas the PEO-P407 system maintained stable syringeability and nanoparticle dispersion.
-In conclusion, these findings indicate that PEO can improve both the mechanical properties and stability of nanoparticles-loaded P407-based gels for dual-drug delivery.
+Poloxamer 407 (P407) is a well-reported thermosensitive polymer for ISFG systems; however, its low mechanical strength limits its ability to withstand in vivo stress.
+Herein, we utilized polyethylene oxide (PEO) to increase the mechanical strength of poloxamer 407 (P407)-based in situ gels, particularly for periodontal delivery of antibacterial (metronidazole) and antioxidant/anti-inflammatory drugs (curcumin).
+First, two types of formulations were developed: one containing the hydrophilic drug metronidazole (MTD) and the other with hydrophobic curcumin-loaded zein nanoparticles (CZ) to evaluate the effect of PEO.
+The prepared systems were assessed for gelation time, gelation temperature, syringeability, gel hardness, adhesiveness, drug release, and degradation.
+The addition of PEO significantly enhanced gel hardness, adhesiveness, and the syringeability force (but within a reported acceptable limit of 40 N); however, PEO did not affect the release of MTD.
+The cytocompatibility of the formulations was not compromised by the presence of PEO.
+CZ-loaded gels also exhibited antioxidant and anti-inflammatory activities via DPPH scavenging assay and in LPS-polarized macrophages, respectively.
+The P407 system with curcumin nanoparticles showed a significant increase in syringeability force during storage, whereas the PEO-P407 system maintained stable syringeability over 2 months.
+Lastly, both drugs were incorporated into a single formulation with PEO, and their release profiles were comparable to those observed in formulations containing the individual drugs.
+This indicates that the combined formulation did not adversely affect the release of either drug nor influence the antibacterial activity.
+In conclusion, these findings indicate that PEO can improve both the mechanical properties of ISFG and stability of nanoparticles-loaded P407-based gels with the ability to deliver hydrophilic and hydrophobic drug-loaded nanoparticles.

 Supplementary files